ppresto/AKS-Sandbox/vault-project-template/README.md

 ## Setup

-First of all you need to export the following environment variables in your shell environment.
+You will need to export the following environment variables in your shell environment.
 But if you're using Terraform Cloud or Enterprise you can easily do so from the UI, just remove `TF_VAR_`.
-When setting them up in Terraform Cloud or Enterprise, just keep the variable name itself.

-So if you're using Terraform Open Source, just export values for the following environment variables, we've kept some default values, feel free to change any of them.

 ### 1. Configure Root Namespace